Girgias/error-control-operator-exceptions-rfc/README.md

 Extend the error control operator `@` to be able to suppress `Throwable` errors which are an instance of `Exception` emitted by the expression it precedes, on top of suppressing diagnostic messages.

-Add the following syntax `@<union_class_list>` to suppress any `Throwable` error which is an instance of a class within the class list, this is similar to:
+Add the following syntax `@<union_class_list>` to suppress any `Throwable` error which is an instance of a class within the class list, without suppressing diagnostic messages.
+This is equivalent to:
 ```php
 try {
     expression